rjmfernandes/rocketchat-angular-embedded-example/README.md

 Right now as soon as user clicks to another page as Home, the user would need to relogin simulating the logout mechanism.

+## How can you tune the example application

+The configurability of the application will be improved but in any case its already quite easy to change it for demonstration purposes.

+First the background image and logo image can be replaced under src/assets.

+The text (title and tagline) for the home page can be tweaked under src/app/home/home.component.ts

+The address test at the bottom can be tweaked at src/app/app.component.ts

+The labels for the buttons on top navigation could be changed at src/app/app.component.html

+Almost all the relevant stylesheet should be possible to tweak under src/styles.css

+The title of the application web page can be changed at src/index.html